Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 A creative may not be served under one of the following circumstances:

 * _A bug in the creative_
 The ad server served an ad correctly, but some bug in the creative causes it not to display anything.
 A common example of this would be if the ad's assets were insecure.
-This needs to be reported to AdOps as soon as possible - ideally with the [creativeId or line item Id]({{ site.baseurl }}/docs/developer-guide/debugging#oadsdebug)
+This needs to be reported to AdOps as soon as possible - ideally with the [creative Id or line item Id]({{ site.baseurl }}/docs/developer-guide/debugging#oadsdebug)

 * _Collapsed ad_
 This is when AdOps explicitly send instructions to an ad slot not to show anything.
-This is done via a particular creative that contains some [code](https://github.com/Financial-Times/o-ads-embed) telling it to collapse itself.
+This is done via a particular creative that contains some code implemented throught [o-ads-embed](https://github.com/Financial-Times/o-ads-embed) telling it to collapse itself.
 It should then append the class `o-ads--empty` to the ad slot.

 This is done in instances where an advertiser wants exclusivity on the page, but might not have assets with all the correct sizes.